Matt-Willis-20/Matt-Willis-20/README.md

 Having worked in both the private and public sectors, I have a wealth of experience which I can leverage as a programmer: communication, teamwork, project management, process improvement, relationship-building, stakeholder management, and leadership.

-If you would like to discuss job opportinuties, a new collaboration, my projects, or simply say hi and build your network, please reach out.
+If you would like to discuss job opportinuties, a new collaboration, my projects, or simply say hi, please reach out.

 ### Where to find me: